This post may contain eBay affiliate links. Please read our disclosure policy.

-It’s somewhat basic compared to the multitude of special patches that are released in the modern era, but it’s still a real piece of sporting history.
-As an experimental piece, the edges are susceptible to damage, as well as the lining of the patch itself.
+It’s somewhat basic compared to the many special patches released in the modern era, but it’s still a real piece of sporting history.
+As an experimental piece, the edges are susceptible to damage and the lining of the patch itself.

 Patch and Autograph?!
 Now we’re talking!
 The 2003 Michael Jordan Exquisite Collection Limited Logos basketball card is produced by Upper Deck and will cost more than $100,000 at high grades.

-If you didn’t know, this is the earliest Jordan card you’ll be able to find, produced by the little known Star Company.
-It’s not considered to be his official rookie card by any measure, which is why it’s given the XRC designation.
+If you didn’t know, this is the earliest Jordan card you’ll be able to find, produced by the little-known Star Company.
+It’s not considered his official rookie card by any measure, which is why it’s given the XRC designation.
 (Extended Rookie Card.)

 The card features a deep red border, with a good action shot of Jordan dominating in his classic Chicago Bulls jersey.
 He also has Rookie of the Year (#288) and Olympic team (#195) variants, although we’d stick to the base card if you’re looking for an investment piece on the market.

-It’s alleged that the original owner of Star had been working with a print shop to produce new backdated 1980’s Star cards, causing difficulty in terms of authentication.
-This has led Beckett to be the only grading company willing to take on their selection of cards.
+It’s alleged that the original owner of Star had been working with a print shop to produce new backdated 1980s Star cards, causing difficulty in terms of authentication.
+This has made Beckett the only grading company willing to take on their selection of cards.

 2009 Michael Jordan LeBron James Exquisite Collection /23 #ED-JJ

 One player who can match up to MJ in terms of star power is LeBron James.
-A card featuring both is always going to be a prospect when it comes to any list of the most expensive cards, doubly so when it’s part of the Upper Deck Exquisite Basketball collection.
+A card featuring both will always be a prospect for any list of the most expensive cards, doubly so when it’s part of the Upper Deck Exquisite Basketball collection.

 1986 Michael Jordan Fleer Stickers RC #8

-If the six-figure price tag and the issues found with the 1986 Fleer card have you worried, you could always check out the sticker variant that was released in the same year.
-Part of an 11-piece sticker set was inserted into 1986 Fleer packs, a mint version will sell for roughly a quarter of the price of the Fleer card.
+If you worry about the six-figure price tag and the issues found with the 1986 Fleer card, you could always check out the sticker variant released in the same year.
+Part of an 11-piece sticker set was inserted into 1986 Fleer packs; a mint version will sell for roughly a quarter of the price of the Fleer card.

 A young Jordan is pictured mid-dribble, with his tongue out as he concentrates on leading the attack for the Bulls.
-Everything from the vintage kit to his Nike sneakers is clearly visible, even if it’s difficult to get used to an image of Jordan with hair.
+Everything from the vintage kit to his Nike sneakers is visible, even if it’s challenging to get used to an image of Jordan with hair.

-You’ll have to pay special attention to the edges, to ensure there’s no peeling.
-The stickers also suffer from centering issues, which was common at the time.
+You’ll have to pay special attention to the edges to ensure no peeling.
+The stickers also suffer from centering issues, which was standard then.

-They’re two of the main reasons why it’s so hard to find mint editions, while the price is also influenced by the association with the card version of the Fleer.
-Just try not to think about all of the Jordan stickers that were carelessly left on walls or just peeled off over the years.
+They’re two of the main reasons why it’s so hard to find mint editions, while the association with the card version of the Fleer also influences the price.
+Just try not to think about the Jordan stickers that were carelessly left on walls or peeled off over the years.

 Our Favorite Michael Jordan Basketball Card?

 The 1986 Prism Jewel Sticker RC is our favorite MJ Card.
-Its not the most expensive, its not the most popular among collectors, but to us it has a certain IT factor that we just can’t get over.
-If you have this card in a PSA 9 or PSA 10 or can get us in touch with someone that can email firstname.lastname@example.org.
+It’s not the most expensive or popular among collectors, but to us, it has a specific IT factor that we can’t get over if you have this card in a PSA 9 or PSA 10 or can get us in touch with someone that can email email@example.com.